 Magisterial District Judges and Arraignment Court Magistrates who are not members of the bar of this Commonwealth shall complete a course of training and instruction in the duties of their respective offices and pass an examination prior to assuming office."
 Judicial Code (42 Pa C.S.A. §3112, as mandated by 42 Pa C.S.A. §1127)

-Judges of the Traffic Court in the City of Philadelphia and justices of the peace shall be members of the bar of the Supreme Court or shall complete a course of training and instruction in the duties of their respective offices and pass an examination prior to assuming office.
+Justices of the peace shall be members of the bar of the Supreme Court or shall complete a course of training and instruction in the duties of their respective offices and pass an examination prior to assuming office.
 Such courses and examinations shall be as provided by law."
 Constitution of Pennsylvania (Article V, §12b)

 For information on the Board's Nonstandard Testing Accommodations, consult the Board's Administrative Office.
 Forms can be obtained by calling 717-231-9515 or email email@example.com.
 You may also review the Americans with Disabilities Act (ADA) http://www.ada.gov/ for more information on federally approved accommodations procedures.

-Requests for nonstandard classroom accommodations (NCA) must be made no later than the deadline for registration, which is one month prior to the first day of class.
 Requests for nonstandard testing accommodations (NTA) must be made no later than one month prior to the examination.
 This policy also applies to recertification students.